bec-archer/SR80-Manuals/user-manual.md

 Admin-role devices stay unlocked permanently — the auto-lock only applies when you're elevating access on a non-admin device.

+### Sidebar Navigation

+The app has a sidebar menu that lets you switch between different views.
+The sidebar is hidden by default so it doesn't take up screen space — you open it when you need it.

+**To open the sidebar:**

+- **Swipe from the left edge** of the screen, or
+- **Tap the back arrow button** in the top-left corner of the toolbar

+The sidebar slides over the current view.
+Tap any item to switch to that view.
+The sidebar closes automatically when you make a selection, or you can swipe it away.

+**What you see in the sidebar depends on your device role:**

+- **Front Counter** — "Jobs" is available and selected by default.
+"Work Queue" and "Admin Settings" are visible but grayed out since those aren't part of the front counter workflow.
+- **Tech Station** — "Work Queue" is available and selected by default.
+"Jobs" and "Admin Settings" are grayed out.
+- **Admin** — all three options are available: Jobs, Work Queue, and Admin Settings.
+Jobs is selected by default.

+If an admin temporarily unlocks a non-admin device (see "Admin Access on Non-Admin Devices" above), all sidebar items become available until the admin session expires.

+The grayed-out items are there so everyone can see what the app can do — they just can't access views that aren't meant for their device's role.

 ---

 ## Front Counter